 By having a Will, you will also be doing your loved ones a favor, as they won't have to guess what you might have wanted.

-For those with child, a Will is a perfect way to detail what you intend to leave for each child and any other heir you have, this way there is no fighting or confusion within the family with regard to the management of your estate.
+For those with a child, a Will is the perfect way to detail what you intend to leave for each child and any other heir you have.
+This way there is no fighting or confusion within the family with regard to the management of your estate.

 A self-proving will, also know as testamentary will, is the traditional type of will with which most people are familiar.
 It is a formally prepared document that is signed in the presence of witnesses.

 Holograph wills are written without the presence of witnesses.
 They rarely hold up in court.